 Occupational therapists or social workers employed in a clinical role in a DHB or NGO mental health and addiction service, or in a mental health role in a PHO, can apply for this programme.

 Programme participants complete a 60 point Postgraduate Certificate in Health Science (Mental Health and Addictions).
 This qualification focuses on recovery-oriented mental health practice.
-It consists of two papers: 589341 Concepts of Recovery in Mental Health and 589342 Mental Health Practice.
+It consists of three papers:

 The programme usually takes one academic year.
 It involves blocks of classroom learning, online training, self-directed learning, supervision and preceptorship.